Fady-Ibra/chaincode-diamonds/README.md

 ---

-To start installing and deploying, we have to run these commands.
+To install and deploy, we have to run these commands.
 ```
 sudo apt install -y git
 cd ~